ADHD Connect Mindfulness Group

 You will receive a reply with an intake and consent form linked from the counselling website of J. Woychuk Counselling and Psychotherapy.

-Once your intake and consent and form are read and accepted, you'll receive an email with the next steps.
+Once your intake and consent form are read and accepted, you'll receive an email with the next steps.

 Cost

-The total fees for 6, 1.25 hour group sessions, is $300 which can be paid to complete the enrollment process in the group.
+The total fees for 6, 1.25-hour group sessions is $300, which can be paid to complete the enrollment process in the group.

-I received a lot from the group input.
+“I received a lot from the group input.
 I learned a lot from the experience with others.” - C.B.

-This exploration of the Now with John was deeply moving and inspiring.
+“This exploration of the Now with John was deeply moving and inspiring.
 It was a beautiful reminder of how to savour my days and learn from my heart.” - Suzannah.

 “Learning about being present in the Now is an exciting concept.
 Reading and rereading the book is important as each time you read something new comes forward.
 It is amazing to feel new thoughts.” - D.S.